tommcdon/NetNativeSamples/README.md

 Note that .NET Native has two special configurations that are controlled with the Application Minimum version in the app config:
 - <= RS2 (15063) - Debug Configuration uses .NET Core 1.1, Release Congiruation uses .NET Native 1.7.
 Supports x86/x64/arm32.
 - \>= RS3 (16299)-  Debug Configuration uses .NET Core 2.0, Release Congiruation uses .NET Native 2.2.
-Supports x86/x64/arm32/arm64.
-Note that we only support .NET native on ARM64.
+Supports x86/x64/arm32/arm64. .NET native is used for both Debug and Release configurations on ARM64.

 A C++ or Javascript UWP app hosting a C# WinMD is a special case.
 In that scenario, app min config works as follows:
 - <= RS2 (15063) - Debug Configuration uses .NET Core 1.1, Release Congiruation uses .NET Native 1.4.
 Supports x86/x64/arm32.